Generic selectors

 Key Takeaways

-• Choose peaceful community fish if you want more than one species in your tank.
+• Choose peaceful community fish if you want more than one species.
 Your tank will be a much more harmonious place if you avoid aggressive fish.

 • Use the best equipment you can afford and keep up with regular maintenance to keep your fish healthy.